IrynaTemchuk/Basic-React-Form/README.md

-# Basic React Form
+## Basic React Form

-The result odf my work you can see here - https://765a78c8.basic-react-form.pages.dev/
+The result of my work you can see here - https://765a78c8.basic-react-form.pages.dev/